nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 Following this same logic, there are likely many local transmission chains that we don't yet know about.
 <br><br>
 This means that even for areas that just implemented social distancing measures, we should still expect case counts to grow over the next few weeks.
 These increases do NOT indicate that these measures aren't working.
 It just takes time for already-infected individuals (and possibly their household members) to manifest symptoms, be treated, and recover.
-We'll also see a bump in the number of reported cases as testing becomes more widely available.
+We also expect to see a bump in the number of reported cases as testing becomes more widely available.
 <br><br>
 It is critical that social distance is maintained during this time.
 As shown on the right, case counts continue to increase after the intervention is put in place.
 But, over time, the cumulative number of cases is greatly decreased.